advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 1. To get an entire dog is to get the entire universe.
 2. To get 1 is to get the entire universe.

-Since the only philosophical sound perspective is having the entire universe as basis for the Inside Theory.
+Since the only philosophical sound perspective for an Inside Theory is having the entire universe as basis.
 This means, the meaning of the two objects are of the same nature, just looking different from a subjective perspective.

 Sven argued that one could create an illusion of the universe of 1 which was smaller than the entire universe, which Tupshin agreed to.